S2 Alar-Iliac Screw Insertion: Technical Note with Pictorial Guide.

 RESULTS: The specimen was placed prone, and a midline incision begun at the L4 or L5 spinous process.
 Using the anteroposterior and inlet views, the S1 dorsal sacral foramen, the S1 endplate, and the sacroiliac joint can be identified.
 The insertion point is 10 mm laterally between the S1 and S2 foramina and near to the sacroiliac joint.
 Aim toward the anterior inferior iliac spine is ensured by using a 30°-40° lateral angulation in the transverse plane and 20°-30° caudal angulation in the sagittal plane depending on the sacral angulation.
 Using lateral fluoroscopy, the acetabulum and greater sciatic notch can be identified and screw misplacement can be avoided.
 The screw length is measured and is usually between 60 and 90 mm (8- to 9-mm diameter).
 An elevator is used to identify the outer sacral cortex.
 Anteroposterior, obturator-outlet, and teardrop views are used to ensure correct screw insertion.

 CONCLUSIONS: Fluoroscopic guidance is crucial for optimal S2AI screw placement.
 Using the described technique allows a safe and correct insertion of the S2AI screw.

 Institute for Systems Biology

 Yilmaz, Emre; Abdul-Jabbar, Amir; Tawfik, Tamir; Iwanaga, Joe; Schmidt, Cameron K; Chapman, Jens R; Blecher, Ronen; Tubbs, R Shane; and Oskouian, Rod J, "S2 Alar-Iliac Screw Insertion: Technical Note with Pictorial Guide."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 27.